-- I. Exterior wall materials should be limited to those commonly used for residential buildings, including wood siding, and brick. - Additions to existing buildings should be finished in the same material as the original structure.
-Complementary materials, such as wood shakes with wood siding or brick with stucco may be used for architectural accents or special details. - Existing window openings and multi-paned windows should be retained.
-Large expenses of glass should be avoided in building additions and new construction in favor of individual window openings with multi-paned windows or multiple window units. - 4.
+- I. Exterior wall materials shall be limited to those commonly used for residential buildings, including wood siding and brick. - Additions to existing buildings shall be finished in the same material as the original structure.
+Complementary materials, such as wood shakes with wood siding or brick with stucco may be used for architectural accents or special details. - Existing window openings and multi-paned windows shall be retained.
+Large expanses of glass shall be avoided in building additions and new construction in favor of individual window openings with multi-paned windows or multiple window units. - 4.
 Window frames shall be of painted wood, metal, dark anodized aluminum, or in the case of a renovation, a material and finish which matches the existing original window frames. - 5.
-Metal window grilles or other exterior devices, which imply security problems, are discouraged. - Visible security devices detract from the area's image.
-Security problems should be addressed in less visible ways, such as internal alarm systems, which will not detract from the visual image of the area. - 6.
+Metal window grilles or other exterior devices which imply security problems are discouraged. - Visible security devices detract from the area's image.
+Security problems shall be addressed in less visible ways, such as internal alarm systems, which will not detract from the visual image of the area. - 6.
 Appropriate paint colors for building wall surfaces include white or light, neutral pastels similar to those called for in other commercial zones, medium toned natural finishes for brick.
 Where wood siding or shakes are used, darker stains or painted finishes may also be appropriate.
 Trim elements and details may be painted to match the building wall or in a contrasting color. - 7.
-The use of fabric awnings is encouraged where appropriate to the design of the building.
-Awnings should be placed to avoid obscuring architectural features or overwhelming the scale of the building.
+If used, awnings shall be placed to avoid obscuring architectural features or overwhelming the scale of the building.
 Awnings may be placed over windows or entries but must be attached directly to the building and be self-supporting.
-Extended sidewalk canopies are inappropriate.
+Extended sidewalk canopies are prohibited.